-The study is about the nature-based horizontal levee that serves as flood protection, improves water quality, and as a sea-level rise climate adaptation measure.
+The study concerns the nature-based horizontal levee that serves as flood protection, improves water quality, and is a sea-level rise climate adaptation measure.

-Wastewater treatment plants in coastal areas are facing challenges like the removal of nutrients and trace organic contaminants from wastewater, and effects of climate change such as sea-level-rise, frequent and intense storms, and storm surges.
+Wastewater treatment plants in coastal areas face challenges such as removing nutrients and trace organic contaminants from wastewater and the effects of climate change, such as sea-level rise, frequent and intense storms, and storm surges.

-Native wetland plants were planted in the levee and treated effluent from wastewater plants were introduced.
+Native wetland plants were planted in the levee, and treated effluent from wastewater plants was introduced.

 A horizontal levee is a new and cost-effective approach to do away with raising existing levees as sea-level rises while at the same time reducing contaminants from municipal wastewater facilities.

-Nature-based horizontal levees come with multiple benefits as a climate adaptation strategy and wastewater treatment option.
+Nature-based horizontal levees have multiple benefits as a climate adaptation strategy and wastewater treatment option.
 It is cheaper to construct than traditional coastal levees and can hold high contaminant mass loads.

 Source citation: